 implications thereof.
 The student will be able to develop an academic,

 sound judgement on the future of a robotic society from an ethical and

 legal perspective.The student will be able to analyze and critically

 evaluate the legal-ethical dimensions of issues relating to the use of

-intelligent software, robots, drones and nano robots.
+intelligent software and robots.